 The process of translation needs to be controlled using specific workflows.
 The total time spent on the task can be shortened by adding lots of translators all working in a shared environment to complete the project faster.
 When this approach is required, you need to ensure a robust solution is applied.

 By controlling the source documents, the amount (and associated costs) of translation can be significantly reduced.
 Having worked closely with a German white goods manufacturer we helped them to create images and symbols which could be used across their customer base.
 This reduced their requirement for translation by 70%.
 Saving valuable time in the product launch process and still presenting an accurate picture of the most pertinent facts.

 Also, the translation process does not necessarily need to translate every single word of a document.
 An alternative solution based on translation using computer algorithms (Statistical Machine Translation) can have dramatic effects in certain applications.
-Especially when stakeholders need to appreciate the essence of the article or document as opposed to be given a fifty-five page RFP to read.
+Especially when stakeholders need to appreciate the essence of the article or document as opposed to being given a fifty-five page RFP to read.

 While there is no doubt that the advancements in this area are growing each year the technology, if used in isolation, is far from perfect.
 Look at some of the free translation services online and you will quickly understand the inherent unreliability of these kinds of solution.
 Even some of the highest valued software will often fall short of the mark, particularly when dealing with important and grammatically difficult languages such as German, Mandarin Chinese and Arabic.

 The human touch is an extremely important factor.
-Professional translators and/or post editors are adept at understanding and appreciating the cultural nuances that will often slip by a computer generated translation.
+Professional translators and/or post-editors are adept at understanding and appreciating the cultural nuances that will often slip by a computer-generated translation.